PreetMangat/Natours/Nodefarm/README.md

-Initial project before moving on to tour booking website, to teach the fundamentals of Node.
+Initial project before moving on to tour booking website, teaches fundamentals of node.
+Involves creating a very basic API that serves HTML templates , these templates are populated from a JSON file dynamically.